Reiux/Acer-Aspire-E5-571G-Hackintosh/README.md

 > ⚠️ This EFI is provided for reference and educational purposes only.
 > Do NOT use it as-is.
 Generate your own SMBIOS values before booting.
+> You can use GenSMBIOS to generate your own SMBIOS values.

 ---